code-scouts/green_mercury/OSX_SETUP.md

 Install PostgreSQL
 ------------------
 This project relies on a PostgreSQL database.
 On a Mac the simplest way to install Postgres is with [Postgres.app](http://postgresapp.com/).
-Install it according to the guide on that website.
+You can install it according to the guide on that website.

+Depending on your version of OSX, your computer may complain that Postgres.app is not from the App Store.
+This is a well-intentioned move by Apple to make sure your computer isn't infected with malware...but in this case it's being too picky!
+If you encounter this dialog, right-click on Postgres.app and choose "Open", then choose the "Open" button on the dialog that asks you to confirm that you really want to run Postgres.

 Clone the Source
 ----------------